Manuelsdepaz/TESLAS_HR_Attrition_Project/README.md

 ## [Front-end application](https://github.com/Manuelsdepaz/TESLAS_HR_Attrition_Project/tree/test/Front-End)

 Finally, we created a static HTML form in Amazon S3 to serve as the user interface for our application.
 The end product is a web application that can accept new user data in CSV format and produce an on-demand prediction based on that data, which is returned to the user’s browser.
-The website loads the new CSV using Jquery datatable and Jquery csv, user is also able to download the CSV.
+The website loads the new CSV using Jquery datatable and Jquery csv.
+The user is able to filter the data, search by employe, sort and is also able to download the CSV.